The System Administrator Menu

-Only the system administrator is able to create or to delete contests.
+Only the system administrator is able to create or to delete contest.
 The contest administrator mails the list of participants to the system administrator, who sets up the contest.

-The list of participants is a CSV file containing the team names, their assigned groups (a contest can have multiple groups of 4-8 teams), and their email addresses.
+The list of participants is a CSV file containing the team names, their assigned groups (a contest can have multiple groups), and their email addresses.
 Optionally, the CSV file may also contain the passwords; if they are not supplied, the system generates the passwords.

 CSV files can be created with any spreadsheet program.
 There should not be any header line.
-Contest administrator(s) have an empty group name, or a group number of zero.
 The columns of that file are as follows:

-- team name, all upper case, minimum three ASCII letters or digits
+- team name, all upper case, 1-8 ASCII letters or digits

 - password (optional, case sensitive)